MRCIEU/mr-kg/processing/docs/trait-profile-similarity.md

 ## Overview

-Trait profile similarity is a method for comparing studies based on the traits they investigate.
-Each study (identified by PMID and extraction model) is represented by a trait profile - a set of traits extracted from the study's content.
-This allows us to find studies with similar research focuses and build a network of related research.
+Trait profile similarity is a method for comparing studies based on the exposure and outcome traits they investigate.
+Each study (identified by PMID and extraction model) is represented by a trait profile: a combined set of exposure and outcome traits extracted from the study's content.

-## Scientific rationale

-### Why trait profiles?
+This enables discovery of studies with similar research focuses and construction of a network of related research.

-In Mendelian randomization (MR) research, studies focus on specific traits or outcomes.
-Two studies investigating similar traits are more likely to:
+Studies investigating similar trait combinations are more likely to:

 - Address related research questions
-- Share methodological approaches
 - Have complementary findings
 - Be relevant for meta-analyses or systematic reviews

 By comparing trait profiles, we can discover these relationships even when studies use different terminology or are published in different domains.

 ### Model-specific comparisons

-Trait profiles are computed per extraction model (e.g., gpt-4-1, claude-3).
+Trait profiles are computed per extraction model (e.g., gpt-4-1, llama3).
 Comparisons are performed only within the same model to ensure consistency in extraction methodology.
 This design choice prevents artifacts from model differences influencing similarity measures.

 ## Similarity metrics